Distributed Prescribed-Time Observer for Nonlinear Systems in Block-Triangular Form: Introduction

 In this paper, we address the distributed prescribed-time state estimation problem for nonlinear systems in a block-triangular observable canonical form \cite{Gauthier2001, Shim2001, Hammouri2010}.
+Systems in this form can be obtained by transforming nonlinear systems via a specific diffeomorphic map subject to the differential observability condition \cite{Shim2001, gauthier1992}.
 Our proposed distributed observer allows users to specify an arbitrary convergence time for state estimation, independent of initial conditions.
-Because of limited local measurements, observers communicate over a strongly connected directed graph to estimate locally observable states through output injection and unobservable states through consensus with their neighbors.
-Using time-varying gains that approach infinity near convergence time, as in \cite{Holloway19}, and synthesizing observer gains via linear matrix inequalities, we prove convergence of the distributed state estimation errors to zero within the prescribed time.
-We validate our results through numerical simulations.
+Because of the limited observability of local measurements, observers communicate over a strongly connected directed graph to estimate locally observable states through output injection and unobservable states through consensus with their neighbors.
+Using time-varying gains that approach infinity near convergence time and synthesizing observer gains via linear matrix inequalities, we prove convergence of the distributed state estimation errors to zero within the prescribed time.
+We validate our results through numerical simulations and also provide guidelines on the implementation issues due to increasing time-varying gains.